S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/technologies.md

 - **Reason for Use:** Robust and automated testing facilitated by JUnit, integrated with Maven for streamlined project setup and dependency management.
 - **Considered Alternatives:** None, as JUnit and Maven are widely adopted and well-suited for Java projects.

+In our project, we rely on JUnit for robust and automated testing of our Java codebase.
+JUnit offers a simple and effective framework for writing and executing unit tests, allowing us to validate individual components in isolation.
+By adopting test-driven development practices facilitated by JUnit, we ensure the reliability and correctness of our codebase, mitigating the risk of regressions as we iterate on our software.
+Furthermore, JUnit integrates seamlessly with our build and dependency management tool, Maven.
+Maven's declarative approach to project configuration and dependency resolution simplifies project setup and ensures consistent builds across different environments.
+With Maven, we can easily manage project dependencies, compile our code, run tests, and package our application for deployment, streamlining our development workflow and promoting project scalability and maintainability.
+Together, JUnit and Maven empower us to deliver high-quality software efficiently, meeting our project goals with confidence.

 ## Docker
 - **Reason for Use:** Lightweight containerization for consistent deployment across environments.
 - **Considered Alternatives:** Other containerization solutions, but Docker's ease of use and popularity made it the preferred choice.